aseriousbiz/abbot-docs/src/chatops/custom-runner/index.md

 If you need more functionality than we provide on the default hosted skill runners, you can host your skill runners.
 Currently, only the Python runner can be self-hosted; contact us at `support@ab.bot` if you're interested in self-hosting other runners.

-> [!NOTE]
-> Custom Runners are not available to all accounts by default.
-Please contact `support@ab.bot` if you want to enable this feature on your account.

 The Python runner is open-source at [aseriousbiz/abbot-py](https://github.com/aseriousbiz/abbot-py), and you can build it yourself there using the `Dockerfile`.
 Alternatively, there are public docker images available which you can deploy directly, or use as a base image to install further dependencies (see below):